The CUA Honors Experience

 Experience a Different Kind of Learning

-Forget about traditional classroom lectures and prepare yourself for active learning.
-In the University Honors Program's intimate, seminar-style classes, you will be asked to share your ideas, present your arguments and engage in lively and probing discussions of both enduring questions and contemporary issues.
-Instead of textbooks, you will use primary sources and genuine scholarship to study the world's greatest writers, thinkers, scientists, and critics.
+Forget about traditional classroom lectures and prepare yourself for first-hand learning.
+In the University Honors Program's intimate, seminar-style classes, you will be asked to share your ideas, present your arguments, and engage in lively and probing discussions of both enduring questions and contemporary issues.
+Instead of textbooks, you will use primary sources and current scholarship to study the world's greatest writers, thinkers, scientists, and critics.
 Learn more about our curriculum.